So you have decided that now may be the time to buy that home in the Southern Pines and Ft. Bragg area. What is next?

 D) Closing date

 Be prepared for a counter offer.
 It is rare that your first offer will be accepted.
-You will also need to put earnest money down with you offer.
-Earnest money is like “good faith money.
+You will also need to put earnest money and due diligence money down with your offer.
+Earnest money is like “good faith money that is held in the attorney's trust account.
 It will be credited at closing.
+The due dilgence fee is nonrefundable and is made directly to the seller at time of offer acceptance.

 You may find the following publications from the real estate commission useful.